 In a dermatologist’s office, extraction is safely and easily performed and rarely leaves residual scarring.
 An accredited dermatologist can first assess between comedones that are suitable for extraction versus those that are not.
 After prepping the skin with alcohol, a tiny prick incision is made with a surgical blade to lightly pierce the epidermis.
 Light or medium pressure is applied directly on top of the comedo until all of the contents are removed.
 The treatment may cause minor discomfort but also help achieve an almost instant improvement in skin appearance.

 In a medifacial, the microdermasion and vacuum processes, together with specialized and hydrating solutions, “loosen” and extract blackheads, whiteheads, excess sebum, keratin and other impurities.
 The specialized medifacial handpiece creates a strong vacuum with precision control that targets comedones from enlarged pores and removes the associated waste from the epidermis.
 It avoids collateral damage to the surrounding tissue and is completely painless.

-Application of potent serums
+Infusion of potent serums

-In a medifacial, topical application of various serums and solutions is carried out continuously using the specialized treatment handpiece.
+In a medifacial, topical infusion of various serums and solutions is carried out continuously using the specialized treatment handpiece.
 The serums contain a potent mix of sodium hyaluronate, antioxidants and hydroxy acids that are applied at different stages of treatment to achieve a variety of effects such as skin hydration, lightening of pigmentation and softening of the skin for exfoliation and extraction.